Jeremy-Gstein/selfhost/README.md

 using ssh, caddy, and the cloud provider of your choice - spin up 1 virtual machine to proxy all your local services without exposing your external gateway.

+### The Goal:
+- host locally without forwarding ports on external gateway.
+- no ddns
+- no port forwarding
+- mask your public IP address
+- available without manual intervention

+### Motivation:
+I started this project trying to find an alternative to proxy hosting services like ngrok.
+Say you have a webserver running locally on port 8080.
+For external machines to access this we need a simple way to view the web service.
+Using a cloud VPC (Virtual Machine running in the Cloud [AWS, Azure, Digital Ocean, etc...]) we can use this public IP address instead of our public IP address.

+---

 ## Diagram:
 ![ diagram of 4 locations.
 Homelab, DigitalOcean, Cloudflare, and Client/User. ](https://git.j51b5.me/jg/selfhost/raw/commit/ede07108e130241c5c0f9d2097af22c76b58f04f/ssh-tunnel.drawio.png)